Lane County Sector Strategy Team

 Why focus on the Child Care Sector?
 Here’s why…

-This position is funded by United Way of Lane County and was developed by Quality Care Connections at Lane Community College, Lane Workforce Partnership, the Early Childhood Hub of Lane County, Eugene Area Chamber of Commerce, Onward Eugene, United Way and other key stakeholders.
+Recognizing the gravity of this situation, the Child Care Sector Strategist position was made possible through funding by the United Way of Lane County, in collaboration with Quality Care Connections at Lane Community College, Lane Workforce Partnership, the Early Childhood Hub of Lane County, Eugene Area Chamber of Commerce, Onward Eugene, and other key stakeholders.

 Key strategic goals for the Child Care Sector in Lane County: